Superflex: Public art

+All That We Know

+Made up of six large sculptures consisting of fruits and vegetables that for centuries are believed to contain healing properties capable of bringing vitality.
+SUPERFLEX’s goal was to connect the link between science and traditional medicine, by highlighting the evolving relationship between societies' knowledge of nature; the perception changed overtime based on scientific investigations many became complacent with the position natures taken in medical and scientific fields, but yet many publications show home remedies and mythologize the benefits of a natural method.
+Their naturalistic appearance was achieved with an MRI scanner to create the three dimensional renders.

 Superkilen

 An urban park project in Copenhagen is divided into three main areas: the red square, the black market and the green park.
 While the red square designates the modern, urban life with café, music and sports, the black market is the classic square with fountain and benches.
 The green park is a park for picnics, sports and walking the dog.
 The people living in the vicinity of the park are of more than 50 nationalities.
 Instead of using the designated city objects/furnitures used for parks and public spaces, people from the area were asked to nominate city objects such as benches, bins, trees, playgrounds, manhole covers and signage from other countries.
-These objects were chosen from a country of the inhabitant’s national origin or from somewhere else encountered through traveling.
+These objects were chosen from a country of the inhabitant's national origin or from somewhere else encountered through traveling.
 The objects were produced in a 1:1 copy or bought and transported to the site.

 Five groups traveled to Palestine, Spain, Thailand, Texas and Jamaica in order to acquire five objects.
 The objects have been installed throughout the park.
 The park has more than 100 objects from than 50 countries.
 Commissioned by the City of Copenhagen and Realdania, the concept for Superkilen was developed by Superflex in collaboration with architectural firms Bjarke Ingels Group (BIG) and Topotek1.